Call or Text us at (575)532-5900 info@sponm.org

 Early Evaluation for Head Shape Asymmetry

 At Steinmann Prosthetics & Orthotics, we are committed to helping your baby grow strong and healthy.
-Early evaluation is best!

 Your baby’s head grows fastest during their first year, and the bones of their skull are more moldable during this time.
+As a baby grows, their skull bones gradually harden.

 illustration infant skull with sutures

+There are many reasons why this can happen.
 Plagiocephaly can occur even when parents do everything right.
 There are many risk factors, and parents must not blame themselves.

 What If Conservative Care Isn’t Enough?